sherrillmix/bedCount/README.md

 Usage: ./bedCount [-r reg] [-q baseQthres] [-Q mapQthres] [-b in.bed] <in1.bam> [...] first and additional arguments: bam files to be parsed
  -Q: only count reads with a map quality greater than or equal this (default:0)
- -B: don't count reads only falling within this number of bases of the borders of a region
+ -B: don't count reads only falling within this number of bases of the borders of a region (default: 15)
- -t: number of threads to use
+ -t: number of threads to use (default: 1)
- -s: only report good pairs -G report the total unique reads combined over all the regions
+ -s: only report good pairs (1 for only pairs, 0 for all, default: 1) -G report the total unique reads combined over all the regions
  -v: increase verbosity
- -h: (optional) display this message and exit
+ -h: display this message and exit
 ```